misleadingname/scavenger/README.md

 > [!IMPORTANT]
 > Under no circumstances, should `{APP_ROOT}/Public/index.php` be ever edited.
 Use `{APP_ROOT}/Header.php` for custom
 > initialization code.
 Doing so could lead to merge errors while updating Scavenger.
+And your changes **will** be lost
+> when using the maintenance script to update.

 ## Installation
+There are a couple of methods to install Scavenger into your project;

+#### Following Master (Recommended for now)
 1. Fork this repository then clone it to a local directory.
 2. Execute `composer i` in the project directory.
 3. Copy the config.ini file and modify the value(s) to your liking.
 4. You've made a Scavenger project!
 5. _Optionally;_ Delete the `.github` directory and add it to your `.gitignore`.

+#### Following Stable
+1. Use the **Download ZIP** button on the GitHub page.
+2. Extract it somewhere and execute `composer i` in the project directory.
+3. Copy the config.ini file and modify the value(s) to your liking.
+4. You've made a Scavenger project!

 ### Webserver configuration.